August (2025 film): Production

 The development of the project began in 2018, the working title The Moment of Truth was changed to August.
 The film was created with the support of the Russian Cinema Fund.

 Filming

 The Principal photography competition was originally scheduled to take place in Western Belarus in 2022.
 It took place in 2022–2023 in Karelia, the Leningrad, Rostov, and Kaliningrad regions.

 Release

 The film's theatrical release date was originally set for March 27, 2025.
 The Central Partnership company acts as the distributor, but the film was not released on time.

 On April 25, 2025, a new release date for the film was announced - September 25, 2025.

+Reception

+Box office

+In its first month of release, box office receipts exceeded 1 billion rubles.
+August became the eighth Russian film to reach this level in 2025.
+By the end of 2025, box office receipts had exceeded 1.5 billion rubles.